axodotdev/cargo-dist/book/src/supplychain-security/signing/windows.md

     These values identify the Azure identity; they are not authentication credentials.
 The generated workflow currently reads them from the GitHub `secrets` context, so add them as repository secrets or secrets on the `release` environment.

     The generated GitHub workflow uses `azure/login` with OpenID Connect and runs the artifact build jobs in the `release` GitHub environment.
-Configure a federated credential for your repository on the app registration using an environment subject such as `repo:OWNER/REPO:environment:release`.
+Follow Azure's [OpenID Connect guide](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure-openid-connect) to configure a federated credential for your repository on the app registration, using an environment subject such as `repo:OWNER/REPO:environment:release`.

 4. **Configure dist to codesign**